rgdonohue/web-mapping-short-course/README.md

 ### 2. Thematic Web Mapping: Point Symbology

 The second module explores cartographic techniques for representing point features within a web map.
 Students learn a process for loading Comma Separated Values (CSV) data into a script and converting them to GeoJSON before drawing them to the map.
-Custom written code then uses the visual variable of size to create a proportional symbol map based on quantitative (ordinal or interval) data attribute values.
-Students will further extend the point symbol map to encode nominal attribute data using the visual variable of color (or hue) to produce an effective bi-variate map.
-The lesson demonstrates interaction techniques for filtering represented data.
+Custom written code then uses the visual variable of size to represent quantitative data attribute values and create a proportional symbol map.
+Students then extend the point symbol map to encode nominal attribute data using the visual variable of color (or hue) to produce a bi-variate map.
+The lesson demonstrates user interaction techniques for filtering represented data.

 ### 3. Thematic Web Mapping: Value by Area

 The third module explores techniques for making a value by area (or choropleth) map.
 Students use web-based tools first to convert areal geometries into the TopoJSON data format, which explicitly encodes spatial topology and reduces redundant shared borders within geometry data.
-The JavaScript library Turf.js provides powerful geoprocessing capabilities within the browser, without the need for a Desktop GIS.
+The JavaScript library Turf provides powerful geoprocessing capabilities within the browser, without the need for a Desktop GIS.
 Client-side code dynamically classifies data for encoding areal units by saturation level

 ### 4. Extending Web Maps with Plugins and Web Hosting

-The final module further extends the core functionality of a library's API through the employment of [plugins](http://leafletjs.com/plugins.html), which build upon the open codebase of the Leaflet.js library.
+The final module further extends the core functionality of a library's API through the employment of [plugins](http://leafletjs.com/plugins.html), which build upon the open codebase of the Leaflet library.
 Students are encouraged to play with plugin functionality best-suited to meet the map user's objectives.
 Finally, the module documents a streamlined approach for easily hosting web maps using GitHub.